 This brings us to a final, critical note about subscriber acquisition cost.

 When calculating subscriber acquisition cost, you might find that you’re spending a few hundred or even a few thousand dollars to acquire each subscriber.
 And while that seems like a lot of money, you must always place that number next to your average lifetime subscriber value to determine whether the cost is worth the reward.

 In other words, having a “healthy” email subscriber acquisition cost is relative to how much money you make, on average, from each email subscriber.
 If, for instance, you’re acquiring subscribers for $100 each, but your average lifetime subscriber value is $3,000, that is a great investment.
 If, on the other hand, you’re acquiring subscribers for $100 each, but your average lifetime subscriber value is $50, then you’re losing money.

 Now let’s talk about how to track email subscriber acquisition cost.

 How to track Email Subscriber Acquisition Cost

-The most effective way to track email subscriber acquisition cost is by applying it to a single marketing or advertising funnel for a specific period of time.
-If you want to get the overall cost of a subscriber on your email list, then you can add up the E-SAC results of each funnel and calculate the average.
+The most effective way to track email subscriber acquisition cost is by applying it to a single marketing or advertising channel for a specific period of time.
+If you want to get the overall cost of a subscriber on your email list, then you can add up the E-SAC results of each channel and calculate the average.